 Be sure to also look at what you’re doing before work: this can be time blocked as well.
 Showering, blow drying hair, exercising, and other daily activities can all be scheduled before the work day begins.

 Once you map out your work and personal activities, you can see your ideal day.
-This helps you further refine your schedule to build in more of what you want.
+This helps you further refine your schedule to deep work and build in more of what you want.

-It’s possible to work in any additional goals that you have if you designate a time for it.
+It’s possible to block time for any additional goals that you have if you designate a time for it on your schedule.
 After taking a look at your blocked calendar, look at where you can feasibly fit in 30-60 minutes to work on a goal of yours.
 This might be to exercise more or to make dinner at home five nights a week.
-If they are scheduled in your calendar, you are much more likely to get them done.
+If they are scheduled in your calendar with time blocks, you are much more likely to get them done.

 On the meeting days, you might realize that you won’t have enough meetings each week that would take up the 13-16 hours a week that you’ve set aside for it.
-This means that you might be able to use some of this time on meetings days to work toward a goal.
+This means that you might be able to use some of this time on shallow work or to work toward a goal.

-Setting aside time for what you want to work on can give you the permission you’ve been waiting for to really put effort into it.
-It’s easy to be unable to see how we can fit in additional projects when our regular week seems so full.
-However, by scheduling everything out, you are better able to see how the puzzle pieces of a schedule fit together to make everything work.
+Setting aside time for tasks you want to work on can give you the permission you’ve been waiting for to really put effort and “deep work” into it.
+It’s easy to be unable to see how we can fit in additional projects when our work week seems so full.
+However, by dividing your work days with time blocks, you are better able to see how the puzzle pieces of a schedule fit together to make everything work.

-In addition to blocking time for your regular work, like email or meetings, you can also block for things you do every day that you don’t realize are really taking up time.
+In addition to blocking time for your shallow and deep work, like email or meetings, you can also block time for things you do every day that you don’t realize are really taking up time on your calendar.
 This includes showering, getting ready in the morning, and your daily commute.
 By accounting for these things, you can see where your workday actually begins and when it should end (depending on what you want to do in the evenings).

-When you account for drive time, you might realize that you actually need to start going into work earlier or ending your workday sooner so you can fit it all in.
-For example, in the sample calendar above, when we account for commuting to and from the gym, we see that dinner and the kids’ bedtime is pushed to 7:00-8:00 pm.
-If we know the kids always go to bed at 7:30, and 8:00 pm would be too late, so we need to figure out how to either leave work earlier, make our workout shorter, or change when we do our workout to make sure everything fits.
+When you account for drive time, you might realize that you actually need to start going into work earlier or ending your workday sooner so you can fit all your time blocks in.
+For example, in the sample time blocking calendar above, when we account for commuting to and from the gym, we see that dinner and the kids’ bedtime is pushed to 7:00-8:00 pm.
+If we know the kids always go to bed at 7:30, and 8:00 pm would be too late, we need to figure out how to adjust our time blocks by either leaving work earlier, making our workout shorter, or changing when we do our workout to make sure everything fits.

 Time blocking may seem overwhelming at first, but it’s actually a time management strategy that gives you a lot of freedom to see where you have pockets of time to work on your goals and where you need to reframe your working or personal hours.
 Even if you don’t leave your time blocks as a permanent addition to your calendar, this can be an interesting exercise to learn where your time is really going each day.

-If you’re looking for ways to manage time, ProjectManager.com has the tools you need to work more efficiently.
-Our cloud-based project management software gives you real time data to track your progress during the day and an online Gantt chart with which you can uses to link tasks and share your schedule with others.
+If you’re looking for ways to manage your schedule, ProjectManager has the time management tools you need to work more efficiently.
+Our cloud-based project management software gives you real time data to track your progress during the day and an online Gantt chart with which you can use to link tasks and share your schedule with others.
 And that’s just the start of our feature set.
-Check out what ProjectManager.com can do for you by taking this free 30-day trial.
+Check out what ProjectManager can do for you by taking this free 30-day trial.